 - We want working professionals to use us as a resource to update their skill sets so that they can do their jobs more efficiently and progress in their careers.

-Summer camps: Summer camps are primarily targeted towards school students, even though every one including college students, school teachers and parents are welcome to register and attend!
+Summer camps are primarily targeted towards school students, even though every one including college students, school teachers and parents are welcome to register and attend!
 Each summer camp runs for one whole week – we have added mornings/afternoons camps for Elementary kids.
 These camps will enable the participants to combine 2 camps in one week (programming camp with a chess/athletic/robotics camp) – UTD does offer lots of camps in Summer: Visit www.utdallas.edu/summercamps to see the full line-up!

 Each camp will be jointly run by well-trained & experienced UTD students with guidance from UTD faculty.
-Enrollment cap for each camp has been set to 20 participants to enable all the participants to interact with the instructor.
+Enrollment cap for each camp has been set to 20 participants to enable all the participants to interact with the instructors.

 You can expect the difficulty level to vary a lot from one camp to another.
 Review the camp description carefully before your register.
 If you are not sure, send an email to [email protected] to get clarifications.
 Please do not rush the school students through advanced camps – we do not want them to get overwhelmed and loose interest in programming.
 We want them to enjoy the learning process and progress in their own pace.